Tal Wilkenfeld: Personal life

 Wilkenfeld practices meditation.
 "I'm very focused on my spiritual, emotional, and mental growth" she told Rolling Stone.
 "I meditate every day, and I just want to continue to evolve as a person, and I hope that my music will reflect that."
-She elaborated with Popdust, stating that "Meditating helps creativity flow.
+In a Popdust interview she added, "Meditating helps creativity flow.
 The more you meditate, the more you realize that everything is a meditation.
 The silence is important."
-When Bass Player magazine asked about her time working with Herbie Hancock and Wayne Shorter, Wilkenfeld said: "It's comforting to know that two of the greatest musicians alive are just as focused on their spiritual paths as their musical paths, and for them, they're one and the same.
+Bass Player magazine asked about what it was like to work with Herbie Hancock and Wayne Shorter.
+She said, "It's comforting to know that two of the greatest musicians alive are just as focused on their spiritual paths as their musical paths, and for them, they're one and the same.
 I remember standing at the side of the stage a few minutes before I was going to play with Wayne, and he came up to me and said, "Play eternity!"
 Leonard Cohen, who I was lucky enough to spend time with, was also deeply focused on his spiritual journey.
 Self-inquiry is a very important part of my life, and it's reassuring to meet other like-minded people."

-Wilkenfeld states that stand-up comedy is one of her favorite forms of entertainment.
+Wilkenfeld says that stand-up comedy is one of her favorite forms of entertainment.

-She has appeared on several comedians' podcasts, promoting her album Love Remains, from Marc Maron, Bill Burr, and twice on Jeff Ross's podcast, once with Dave Attell.
-She co-wrote and produced a song for Marc Maron named "New Boots" for a movie titled Sword of Trust.
+She has appeared on many comedians' podcasts including Marc Maron, Bill Burr, and twice on Jeff Ross's podcast, one time with Dave Attell.
+She co-wrote and produced a song for Maron called "New Boots" for a movie titled Sword of Trust.
+In 2023, Joe Rogan and Eric Weinstein discussed their friendships with Tal on the Joe Rogan experience, citing her as a "next level human being".